THE WAR MEMORIAL

 A small number of locations in England and Wales, fifty-three in total, avoided what seemed like the inevitable loss of men who went to war and saw all those who fought return safely.
 They have been popularised as the "Thankful" of "Blessed" Villages and of these fourteen are "doubly thankful" as they lost no service personnel in the First or Second World Wars. http://www.hertsatwar.co.uk/at-home/thankful-villages/

-The monuments were put up with public funding or by private and public subscription and in many cases a "Roll of Honour" was inscribed with the names of the fallen, both civilians and military, most commonly in churches, public buildings, factories, railway stations, collieries, schools.
+The monuments were erected through public funding or by private subscription and in many cases a "Roll of Honour" was inscribed with the names of the fallen, both civilians and military.
+Tpically, they can be found in locations such as churches, public buildings, factories, railway stations, collieries, and schools amongst many others.

-The subject of a memorial was first raised in Hemel Hempstead in 1919 and led to much debate about the type of memorial and initially a standing cross was not favoured but instead, ideas such as a village hall were suggested (Apsley Village Hall nearby is one such memorial).
-For over a year the subject was discussed and reported regulalry in the Hemel Gazette
+The subject of a memorial was first raised in Hemel Hempstead in 1919 and led to much debate about the type of memorial to be erected.
+Initially, a standing cross was not favoured but instead ideas such as a village hall were suggested (Apsley Village Hall nearby is one such memorial).
+For over a year the subject was discussed and reported regulalry in the Hemel Hempstead Gazette

 Before a final decision was made an unofficial memorial stood nearby.
 This was a WW1 tank presented to the townspeople of Hemel Hempstead in 1920 by the National War Savings Committee in recognition of their contribution to the war effort during World War I. The tank was delivered to Heath Park railway depot (opposite the old Kodak building) and placed on a plinth outside the Heath Park Hotel.
-It remained on public display until the outbreak of World War II, when it was removed and broken up for scrap metal.
+It remained on public display until the outbreak of World War II, when it was removed and broken up for scrap metal in aid of the war effort.

 In February 1919 a meeting of the Town Council "decided that any war memorial that may be erected should take the form of a technical Institute."
 The following month on the 12th March at the next Council meeting and at the Mayor's suggestion, the erection of a "wayside cross" was added.